AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Upgrades.md

 Each piece of equipment may be enchanted with one of each of the upgrade types.
 These types include: potency, functionality and property upgrades.

 - **Potency** upgrades (mostly in the form of runes) increase the raw power of the equipment by the specified modifier (for example, +1).
+Potency runes can be upgraded from one to the next by paying the price difference.
 - **Functionality** upgrades (mostly in the form of physical alteration of the item) change how the equipment behaves or reacts based on its natural function.
+Adding an additional functionality upgrade onto an item requires 2 gc for each additional upgrade already on the item, and most upgrades (such as masterwork weapons) can be applied multiple times this way.
 - **Property** upgrades (mostly in the form of runes) are upgrades which don't change an item's raw potency or natural functional use.

-An upgrade of any kind must be removed or reverted, in order to allow the item to receive another rune of the same time, or else the carving process will fail.
+This upgrades may be added without a restriction.

-In the crafting section, many upgrade recipes are written with a category of items in parentheses.
+In the items section, many upgrade recipes are written with a category of items in parentheses.
 The category refers to which items can be enhanced using these upgrades, for example:

 - Arcana - any arcane spell focus
 - Auramancy - any auramantic spell focus
-- Cloth - any clothes, cloth items or leatheresque items
 - Histolecty - any histolectual spell focus
-- Metallic - any item which is made primarily out of metal
-- Wooden - any item which is made primarily out of wood

 In addition, any item counts as a weapon for the purpose of weapon upgrades if used as such, and both armor and shields count as armor for armor upgrades.